usegalaxy-eu/branding/README.md

 ## Freiburg Galaxy

-- Use this anywhere we're really talking about the european galaxy project as a collective.
+- Use this anywhere we're really talking about the Freiburg Galaxy Team
-- Do not use this when referring to specific sub-teams fo the Galaxy Project Europe.
+- Do not use this when referring to the collective team would be better
-- E.g. posters next to your ELIXIR/deNBI logos
+- E.g. any articles/trainings produced by Freiburg Galaxy Team

 Light Background                                       | Dark Background
 ----------------------------------------               | ----